 Gail P Hollowell

-Dr. Gail Hollowell is an associate professor in the Department of Biological and Biomedical Sciences and director of the Center for Science, Math and Technology Education at North Carolina Central University (NCCU).
-Dr. Hollowell received her B.S. in Biology from NCCU and both her M.S. degree (Microbiology) and Ph.D. degree (Biology) from Howard University in Washington, D.C.
+Dr. Gail Hollowell is a professor and interim chair of the Department of Biological and Biomedical Sciences at North Carolina Central University (NCCU), where she also serves as director of the Center for Science, Math, and Technology Education.
+She earned her B.S. in Biology from NCCU and both her M.S. in Microbiology and Ph.D. in Biology from Howard University.
 She also completed a postdoctoral fellowship at the National Eye Institute, National Institutes of Health, in Bethesda, MD.

 Dr. Hollowell enjoys hosting summer science camps and Days of Discovery for local elementary and middle school students.
 As a member of both professional and service organizations, Dr. Hollowell believes in lifelong learning and giving back to the community.
 Dr. Hollowell credits her passion for science to being raised in a family of health-related professionals, growing up in the City of Medicine (Durham, NC) and witnessing the expansion of the various companies in the Research Triangle Park, which has cultivated some of the best and brightest minds behind biotechnology, scientific research and advances in medicine.